 Type and Model

 The WaterRower Oxbridge gets its name from the famous British university annual boat race between Oxford and Cambridge.
 Made predominately from varnished cherry wood, each Oxbridge rower looks slightly different as the color is dictated by the color of the original tree varying from red-brown to deep red.

 Being made of wood, there is one word you can use to describe the WaterRower Oxbridge – solid.
 These machines are built to last.
 They’re big too; the Oxbridge measures 82.25” long, 22.25” wide, and 20”.
 The wooden frame reportedly absorbs vibrations which makes the Oxbridge very quiet to use.

 It’s not all about the wood though; the Oxbridge rower uses WaterRowers’ unique water flywheel for resistance.
 Where other companies use fans or hydraulics, with a WaterRower rowing machine, you actually pull a bladed fan through the water.
 This provides a unique soundtrack to your workout and also provides a smooth and even pull.
 The harder you pull, the more resistance you encounter and the more demanding your workout will become – just like rowing on real water.

-The rower itself only weighs in at 66.5 lbs. but when the water tank is full, that weight increase to a hefty 103.5 lbs.
+The rower itself only weighs in at 66.5 lbs. but when the water tank is full, that weight increases to a hefty 103.5 lbs.
 This rower is not lightweight.